 - Goods inspection: which contract partner carries out the goods inspection?

 - Packaging: which contract partner determines the type and packaging method?

 In total there are 11 different Incoterms.
 The main difference between these International Commercial Terms is the point where the risk shifts from seller to the buyer.
 So from what time is the buyer responsible for:

 - the insurance

 Incoterms are updated every 10 years to keep pace with developments.
-The Incoterms of 2010 remain valid, but in the end more and more companies will transfer to the newer terms.
+The 2010 Incoterms remain valid, but in the end, more and more companies will transfer to the newer terms.
 It is therefore important to switch to the Incoterms of 2020, helping to prevent confusion.